Pearls Before Swine by Stephan Pastis for November 18, 2021

 39. Picture

-Bramosenos Premium Member over 2 years ago
+Bramosenos Premium Member about 3 years ago

 Welsh vowels: A E I O U W Y. Ah Eh Ee Oh Ee (somewhat like German umlaut U) Oo Uh Alphabet: A B C CH D DD E F FF G NG H I L LL M N O P PH R RH S T TH U W Y. For us the Celtic languages are a tad weird.
 Y can be pronounced Uh, Ee or Ih.
 Yep.
 Those are double consonants.
 F is V and FF is F.